|

 propelling the development of models that can adeptly generate and interpret complex narratives in open-domain environments.

-Experiments conducted within Cohere-Bench confirm the superiority of Openstory++ in nurturing high-quality visual storytelling models,
+Experiments conducted within Cohere-Bench confirm the superiority of OpenStory++ in nurturing high-quality visual storytelling models,

 enhancing their ability to address open-domain generation tasks.